virtualritz/polyhedron-ops/README.md

 ## Playing

-While I work on this crate there it's a binary that allows me to test things.
+While I work on this crate there is a binary that allows me to test things.

 ```
 cargo run --release
 ```

-Use keys to matching the operator to apply.
+Use keys matching the operator name from above list to apply.

-Use `Up` and `Down` to adjust the parameter of the last operator.
-Combine with `Shift` for
+Use `Up` and `Down` to adjust the parameter of the the last operator.

-10× the change.
+Combine with `Shift` for 10× the change.

 Use `S` to save as `$HOME/polyhedron.obj`.

 I use `kiss3d` for realtime preview which is close to the metal enough to limit meshes to